BonorumSoft/TempTrack-Documentation/customize-units.md

 ---
 description: >-
-  The Hydrom supports several units for the tilt and the temperature.
+  The TempTrack supports several units for the tilt and the temperature.
 Here is explained how to change the unit.
 ---

 # Customize units

-Diesen Anleitung ist auch auf Deutsch verfügbar: [Link](https://anleitung.hydrom.io)

 {% hint style="success" %}
 **Precondiion:**\